Pediatric Orthopedic Surgeons treating Juvenile Scoliosis

 Adolescent Bunion

-Other types of bunions exist in addition to the common bunion.
+Other types of bunions exist in addition to the common ones.
 Adolescent bunions are, as the names indicate, bunions that occur in young people.
-These bunions are most common in young girls aged 10 to 15.
+These bunions are most common in young girls aged 10 – 15.
 While an adult’s bunion usually limits motion in the MTP joint, a young person with a bunion can usually move the big toe up and down.
-However, an adolescent bunion can still be painful and make wearing shoes difficult.
+However, an adolescent bunion can still be painful and make wearing shoes difficult,

 Bunionette

-A Bunionette, also known as a “tailor’s bunion,” is a condition that occurs on the outside of the foot near the base of the little toe.
-A Bunionette is similar to a bunion, although in a different location on the foot.
-You can have tough corn or callus above the hump in addition to painful bursitis.
+A bunionette, also known as a Tailor’s Bunion, is a condition that occurs on the outside of the foot near the base of the little toe.
+A bunionette is similar to a bunion, although in a different location on the foot.
+You can have a tough corn or callus above the lump in addition to painful bursitis.

 QUESTIONS AND ANSWERS